Before you start

-To create a Cucumber.js run configuration
+Create a Cucumber.js run configuration

-- Specify the command line arguments to be passed to the executable file, such as
+Specify the command line arguments to be passed to the executable file, such as

---tags TAG_EXPRESSION), or
+--tags TAG_EXPRESSION, or

 --coffee.
 For details, see native built-in help available through the

-To run tests via a run configuration:
+Run tests via a run configuration

-- The test server starts automatically without any steps from your side.
+The test server starts automatically without any steps from your side.
 View and analyze messages from the test server in the Run tool window.

-Select the test name in the Test Runner tab and choose Jump to Source on the context menu.
+To jump from a test result to the test, select the test name in the Test Runner tab and choose Jump to Source from the context menu.
 The test file opens in the editor with the cursor placed at the test definition.